Login Register

 1. Data Analysis: Use lambda functions for quick transformations of data.

-2. Web Development: Simplify small operations like sorting or filtering in backend logic.
+2. Web Development: You can simplify small operations like sorting or filtering in backend logic.

 3. Functional Programming: Ideal for functional programming paradigms.